What is Family Mediation?

 How does it work?

-From April 2011 it is a requirement (in most cases) that before applying to the Court for an Order in respect of children or finances that the separated/separating spouses must try mediation by attending a Mediation Intake Session.
+From April 2011 it became a requirement (in most cases) that before applying to the Court for an Order in respect of children or finances that the separated/separating spouses must try mediation by attending a Mediation Information Assessment Meeting (MIAM).
 Mediation only works with the consent and involvement of both spouses.
 If the Mediator considers mediation is suitable you will be asked to complete a form called an Agreement to Mediate.
 At the end of the mediation you will be given a summary of the proposals or provisional arrangements that have been worked out.

 It is important for you to have legal advice before and during mediation.
 Once you reach the outline of a settlement, you will be advised to see a solicitor to ensure that the settlement is fair and reasonable and to assist you to finalise the issue without any delay.